BrendaL0pes/random--python/README.md

 # random--python

-in this repository, i will try some random application to improve my knoledge in phyton programming.
+in this repository, i will try some random application to improve my knowledge in python programming.

 1 - Digital Clock